Working with Dimensions

 If you selected the Limited option, you must define which combinations of dimension values are blocked.
 To do this, choose the field to define the dimension combination.

 The same dimensions are displayed in both rows and columns and, therefore, all dimension combinations appear two times.
-Finance and Operations, Business edition automatically displays the setting in both fields.
+Business Central automatically displays the setting in both fields.
 You cannot select anything in the fields from the upper-left corner and down, because these fields have the same dimension in both rows and columns.

 The selected option is not visible before you exit the field.